STdove/MyDogFaceNet/readme.txt

 conda env create -f environment.yaml

-If you don't have data source(original pictures with dogs) or want to get the latest data source ,please run "python getAllPicture.py" .
-If there is an error, please check the path first.
-If the program run properly,you will get a data.csv which saved the picture name and valuable title.
+If you don't have data source(original pictures with dogs) or want to get the latest data source ,please run "python getAllPicture.py".
+I have comment a key code in getAllPicture.py please read the code first and uncomment it,after that if there is an error, please check the path.
+If the program run properly,you will also get a data.csv which saved the picture name and valuable title.

 run python facedetect.py to process the original data,you can put new haarcascade into data/haarcascades and change the code after "import area" in facedetect.py to improve the code,in the " for x, y, w, h in faces" you can define the size of output pictures, which may effect the final result.(if you change this you will also need change some setting where with 224*224*3)